 When someone dies, we feel that loss from deep within our souls all the way to the throne of God.
 Funerals and memorial services at St. Mark’s are both solemn and celebratory.
 We celebrate the gift of the life God gave us as we work through the process of grief and grief recovery.

 To discuss funeral arrangements, please call the church office at 713.664.3466.
 We will work to arrange an appropriate service in a timely manner.
 St. Mark’s has a beautiful memorial garden for those who wish to have their ashes interred here.

 Acolytes are youth and adult members of the parish who serve as torchbearers, crucifers, thurifers, and banner-bearers.
 They assist the clergy in Sunday worship leading the procession, presenting the Gospel Book for reading, and preparing for Holy Communion.
 Acolytes also serve at funerals and other services as needed.
-Please contact the Rev. Samantha Smith to join and be trained for this ministry.
+Please contact the Rev. Patrick Miller or Tiffany Hawkins to join and be trained for this ministry.

 A group of volunteers rotate through a schedule to replenish the oil in our sanctuary candles.
 Thus, as per their motto, this group is "Keepin' God's Home Fires Burnin".

 Readers are parishioners who serve as lectors to read the appoint Scripture lessons for the day, lead the congregation in the Psalm, and Prayers of the People.
 Occasionally, they may read for services such as mid-week Eucharists, weddings, funerals, Morning and Evening Prayer.
 Lectors are not required to be licensed by the Bishop.